JCoombs224/cs113-gp2-stackintegercalculator-arthur-gabriel/README.md

 		- *Relevant diagrams and documentation updated and accurate (UML class/sequence diagrams, etc.)*
 - [ ] Complete following statement in space below:
 >The Stack implementation we will be using is [***type which data structure you'll use in this adaptor pattern***] because [ ***type your reasoning here in 2-3 sentences, making sure to justify the way we have in class (run-time efficiency, memory-space efficiency, etc.)*** ].
+The Stack implementation we will be using is the Queue data structure because queues allow the program to check for nulls in its methods compared to a stack.
+Methods where issues would occur in a stack only throw an EmptyStackException, which would require exception handling.
+Another reason to use queues is that the program needs to maintain the operation order for the expression to be solved, and so we are able to store operations in the correct order through this way.
+The queue works in the situation the First in, First out, so there isn't a need to worry about the order of the queue.

 ## Sprint 1 (Calculator Foundation, add using PEMDAS)
 **User Story**: